How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 This calculation helps you analyze the financial needs required to hire an employee.

-A sales commission software allows you to automate commission calculation.
+A sales incentive management software allows you to automate commission/incentive calculation.
 Commission calculation can be difficult if its structure is complex and there are many variables such as tiers, clawback, retention, roll- up, etc.

 The software will pull necessary data from your CRM or spreadsheet or anything tool that you use.
 On the platform, you can write the commission logic, set teams and hierarchies, add quotas and more.